 Data mining is the process of using computational methods to retrieve and analyse large sets of data for the purposes of identifying patterns, trends and relationships.
+Data collected by others (secondary data) can be used to answer new research questions, validate findings and enable comparative or longitudinal trend analysis.

 Text mining, also referred to as text analysis, is a kind of data mining that uses computational methods to search for, extract and analyse text data.
 The purpose of text mining is to identify patterns, trends, or connections in textual material.
-Text and data mining (TDM) are often referred to together.

-Explore these examples of TDM in research:
+Explore these examples of text mining in research:

 There is no specific exception in the Copyright Act for text or data mining.
 Copying or reformatting material without permission may therefore infringe copyright.
 See Australian Government: Text and data mining for more information on current law.

-Licencing conditions specific to data and text mining vary from publisher to publisher.
-Downloading or scraping large amounts of data from a database may be prohibited.
 Ensure you understand any issues around copyright and licencing conditions for the content you wish to use before proceeding.

 Text and data mining may involve working with and storing large data sets.
-To help ensure your data is stored securely, refer to the Research data management toolkit.
+To help ensure your data is stored securely, refer to the research data management toolkit.

 Text and data mining may involve the extraction and analysis of text or data from a range of sources including licenced library databases, open-source data, and researcher generated data.